Virginia Social Work Licensing Requirements

-Individuals hoping to become LSWs must complete a certain amount of supervised experience before becoming licensed (see Step 2 below).
-Before you can begin accruing hours to meet this requirement, however, you must register your supervision with the Board.
-To do this, submit a Registration of Supervision form to the Board.
-In addition to providing information about your education and training, you will need to have this form signed by the licensed social worker who will be supervising you.
-The fee for this application is $50 (as of December 2018) and you will also need to request that your school send an official transcript from your BSW to the Board.
-You cannot begin earning any of your supervised hours before this form has been approved by the Board.
+Individuals hoping to become an LSW must complete a certain amount of supervised experience before becoming licensed (see Step 2).
+Before you can begin accruing hours to meet this requirement, however, you must register your supervision with the board.
+To do this, submit a registration of supervision form to the board.
+In addition to providing information about your education and training, you must get this form signed by your licensed social worker.
+The fee for this application is $50 (as of June 2020), and you must also request that your school send an official transcript from your BSW to the board.
+You cannot begin earning any of your supervised hours before this form receives board approval.

 2. Obtain 3,000 hours of supervised social work experience.

-Licensure candidates who hold a BSW must complete at least 3,000 hours of post-degree supervised experience before they are eligible to become an LSW.
-This experience must be completed in no less than two years, but cannot take more than four years unless you gain permission from the Board.
+Licensure candidates who hold a BSW must complete at least 3,000 hours of post-degree supervised experience before they become eligible for an LSW.
+You must complete this experience in no less than two years, but cannot take more than four years unless you gain permission from the board.
 During this time, you must receive at least 100 hours of face-to-face supervision from a licensed social worker (LSW or LCSW).
-If you are working under a licensed bachelor’s-level social worker, they must have held their license for at least three years before they are eligible to supervise.
+If you work under a licensed bachelor's-level social worker, keep in mind that they must have held their license for at least three years before they qualify as eligible to supervise.
 For every 40 hours of work experience, you must receive at least one (but no more than four) hours of supervision.

-The next step to LSW licensure is to submit an online LSW application through the Virginia Department of Health Professions.
-As of December 2018, the LSW application fee is $115.
-Note that you can submit this application while you are still completing your supervised work experience if you would like to request permission to take the licensing exam (see Step 4) before earning all of your hours.
-However, your application will not be considered complete until the Board has received the Verification of Casework Management and Supportive Services form from your supervisor documenting that you have successfully completed all 3,000 hours.
+The next step to LSW licensure requires an online LSW application submitted through the Virginia Department of Health Professions.
+As of June 2020, the LSW application fee is $115.
+Note that you can submit this application while completing your supervised work experience if you would like to request permission to take the licensing exam (see Step 4) before earning all your hours.
+However, the board will not consider your application complete until they receive the verification of casework management and supportive services form from your supervisor documenting your successful completion of all 3,000 hours.

 4. Take the ASWB Bachelor's exam.

-All bachelor’s-level LSW candidates must pass the ASWB Bachelor’s exam.
-After the Board has processed your LSW application, they will give you permission to register for the test, which costs $230 (as of December 2018).
-The test has a time limit of four hours and consists of 170 multiple-choice questions about bachelor’s-level social work.
-Your score will be reported to the Board within about two weeks of your test date.
+All bachelor's-level LSW candidates must pass the ASWB bachelor's exam.
+After the board processes your LSW application, they grant you permission to register for the test, which costs $230 (as of June 2020).
+The test has a time limit of four hours and comprises 170 multiple-choice questions about bachelor's-level social work.
+Your score will be reported to the board within about two weeks of your test date.

-The Board will issue your LSW license after they have received a complete application (including verification of your supervised experience) and documentation of a passing score on the ASWB Bachelor’s exam.
-They will mail you a paper copy of your license within 30 days of issuing it.
-Once your license has been granted, you can begin providing non-clinical social work services in Virginia.
+The board will issue your LSW license after they receive a complete application (including verification of your supervised experience) and documentation of a passing score on the ASWB bachelor's exam.
+The board will mail you a paper copy of your license within 30 days of issuing it.
+After the board grants your license, you can begin providing non-clinical social work services in Virginia.

-To become licensed as a master’s-level LSW, candidates must have earned a master’s degree from a CSWE-accredited program.
-Unlike bachelor’s-level candidates, master’s-level LSW applicants do not need to complete any supervised hours before becoming licensed.
+To become licensed as a master's-level LSW, candidates must possess a master's degree from a CSWE-accredited program.
+Unlike bachelor's-level candidates, master's-level LSW applicants do not need to complete any supervised hours before becoming licensed.
 To obtain an LSW license after completing an MSW, follow the steps below.

-If you have completed a CSWE-accredited MSW, the first step towards receiving an LSW license in Virginia is to submit an online LSW application through the Virginia Department of Health Professions.
-As of December 2018, the fee for this application is $115.
-You will also need to request that your school mail an official copy of your MSW transcript to the Board.
+If you have completed a CSWE-accredited MSW, you can take the first step toward an LSW license in Virginia by submitting an online LSW application through the Virginia Department of Health Professions.
+As of June 2020, the fee for this application is $115.
+You must also request that your school mail an official copy of your MSW transcript to the board.

-Once the candidate is approved by the Board, he or she must register to take the ASWB Bachelor’s exam.
-As of December 2018, the fee for this test is $230.
-The ASWB Bachelor’s exam is a four-hour, 170-question, multiple-choice test.
-Your score will be sent to the Board approximately two weeks after your test date.
+Once you receive board approval, you must register to take the ASWB bachelor's exam.
+As of June 2020, the fee for this test is $230.
+The ASWB bachelor's exam is a four-hour multiple-choice test with 170 questions.
+The board receives your scores approximately two weeks after your test date.

-After the Board has approved your LSW application and they receive documentation from the ASWB that you have passed the licensing exam, you should be eligible to receive your license.
-You are able to begin practicing as an LSW in Virginia after the Board notifies you that they have issued your license.
-The Board will mail a physical copy within 30 days after they have granted your license.
+After the board approves your LSW application and receives documentation from the ASWB of your passing score on the licensing exam, you can receive your license.
+You may begin practicing as an LSW in Virginia after the board notifies you that they have issued your license.
+The board mails a physical copy within 30 days after granting your license.

 Licensed Clinical Social Worker (LCSW)

-Licensed Clinical Social Workers (LCSWs) in Virginia are able to provide clinical social work services; therefore, the requirements for an LCSW license are different than those for an LSW license.
-LCSW applicants must hold a clinically-oriented MSW from a CSWE-accredited program that included a 600-hour clinical practicum.
-Once you have earned a qualifying MSW, you can follow the steps below for LCSW licensure.
+LCSWs in Virginia may provide clinical social work services; therefore, the requirements for an LCSW license differ from those for an LSW license.
+LCSW applicants must hold a clinically-oriented MSW from a CSWE-accredited program that includes a 600-hour clinical practicum.
+After you earn a qualifying MSW, follow the steps below for LCSW licensure.

 1. Apply for supervision approval.

 All LCSW applicants must complete a certain amount of supervised post-degree experience before becoming licensed (see Step 2).
-However, you cannot begin accruing these hours until the Board has approved your proposed supervisor and work setting.
+However, you cannot begin accruing these hours until the board approves your proposed supervisor and work setting.
 To do this, submit an online application to register your LCSW supervision through the Virginia Department of Health Professions.
-As of December 2018, the fee for this application is $50.
-The Board will notify you when they have approved your application.
+As of June 2020, the fee for this application is $50.
+The board will notify you when they have approved your application.

 2. Earn 3,000 hours of supervised clinical social work experience.

-After the Board has approved your supervisor and work setting, you can begin earning the supervised clinical social work hours required for LCSW licensure.
+After the board approves your supervisor and work setting, you can begin earning the supervised clinical social work hours required for LCSW licensure.
 You must accrue at least 3,000 hours in no less than two years and no more than four.
-At least 1,380 of these hours must be spent delivering in-person clinical services to clients.
-While completing your hours, you must receive at least 100 hours of supervision (and a minimum of one hour for every 40 hours of work) from an LCSW who has at least two years of post-licensure experience and has completed training in supervision.
-Throughout your supervised experience, you and your supervisor must keep a log tracking all of your hours.
+At least 1,380 of these hours must involve delivering in-person clinical services to clients.
+While completing your hours, you must receive at least 100 hours of supervision (and a minimum of one hour for every 40 hours of work) from an LCSW with at least two years of post-licensure experience and supervisory training.
+Throughout your supervised experience, you and your supervisor must keep a log tracking all your hours.

-After you have completed your supervised experience, the next step is to submit an LCSW application to the Virginia Department of Health Professions.
-As of December 2018, the fee for this application is $165.
-Your supervisor will also need to complete the Verification of Clinical Supervision form to document that you successfully completed your supervised experience.
-Because the Board will already have your transcript from your previous application for supervision approval, you should not need to submit another one.
+After you complete your supervised experience, you may take the next step toward licensure by submitting an LCSW application to the Virginia Department of Health Professions.
+As of June 2020, the fee for this application is $165.
+Your supervisor must also complete the verification of clinical supervision form to document your successful completion of the supervised hours.
+Since the board keeps a copy of your transcript from your previous application for supervision approval, you should not need to submit it again.

-After the Board approves your LCSW application, they will grant permission for you to register for the ASWB Clinical exam, which costs $260 (as of December 2018).
-This is a 170-question, multiple-choice test, and scores will be sent to the Board within about two weeks of your test date.
+After the board approves your LCSW application, they will grant permission for you to register for the ASWB clinical exam, which costs $260 (as of June 2020).
+This is a 170-question, multiple-choice test, and the board receives your scores within about two weeks of your test date.

 5. Receive your LCSW license.

-Once the Board has received documentation that you have completed all requirements for licensure, they will issue your LCSW license and you can begin practicing in Virginia.
-They will also mail you a paper copy of your license within 30 days.
+After the board receives documentation that you have completed all requirements for licensure, they issue your LCSW license, and you can begin practicing in Virginia.
+They also mail you a paper copy of your license within 30 days.

 Social Work Licensure by Endorsement in Virginia